 The following study on Low-Level Laser Therapy was originally published by Lasers Surg Med. in February 2014.
 It has been edited for the Laser Cap Me (LaserCap.Me) website.
+This was done in order to shorten and condense the material.
 All rights retained by Lasers Surg Med.

 Methods and Materials

 Researchers used PubMed and Google Scholar to carry out using keyword searches.
 Searches included the words alopecia, hair loss, LLLT, and photobiomodulation.

 Studies have shown that LLLT stimulated hair growth in mice subjected to chemotherapy-induced alopecia.
 It also researched alopecia areata.
 Controlled clinical trials demonstrated that LLLT stimulated hair growth in both men and women.
 The main mechanism may be the stimulation of epidermal stem cells in the hair follicle bulge.
 This includes shifting of the follicles into the anagen phase.

 In conclusion, Low-Level Laser Therapy for hair growth appears to be both safe and effective.
 However, the optimum wavelength, coherence, and dosimetric parameters remain to be determined.

 It has long been known that red or near-infrared laser light promotes tissue repair and regeneration.
 Additionally, low-level laser therapy (LLLT) stimulates cellular activity.
 After the discovery of lasers, there has been tremendous interest in using these devices to treat various medical conditions.
 The most commonly used devices have wavelengths in the range 500–1,100 nm.
 In other words, the so-called optical window of tissue.